apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 {{#include ../../../test/tla/bin-search/BinSearch2.tla:39:44}}
 ```

 The variable `isTerminated` indicates whether our search has terminated.
-Why
+Why do
-do we even have to introduce it?
-Because, in general, computer systems do not
+we even have to introduce it?
+Because, some computer systems are not designed
-have to terminate.
+with termination in mind.
+For instance, such distributed systems as the
+Internet and Bitcoin are designed to periodically serve incoming requests
+instead of producing a single output for a single input.

 If we want to specify the Internet or Bitcoin, do we
 understand what it means for them to terminate?

 The variable `returnValue` will contain the result of the binary search, when